Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: System description

 \item Any pair of transmit and forward reflecting elements are in each other's far-field; similarly, any pair of receive and backward reflecting elements are in each other's far-field.
 This requires that~\cite{book-Stutzman03}

-where $\bar{\Delta}_{r}$, $\bar{\Delta}_{s}$, $\ddot{\Delta}_{r}$, and $\ddot{\Delta}_{s}$ are the maximum size of each element of the transmit, forward reflecting, receive, and backward reflecting arrays, respectively.
-We underline that the transmitter and the forward \gls{ris} and, similarly, the receiver and the backward \gls{ris} are not required to be in each other's far-field.
-Accordingly, the phase curvature of the wavefront across the array elements will not be neglected in the radar-\gls{ris} hops~\cite{Friedlander-2019,2021-Tulino}. \end{itemize}
+where $\lambda$ is the carrier wavelength and $\bar{\Delta}_{r}$, $\bar{\Delta}_{s}$, $\ddot{\Delta}_{r}$, and $\ddot{\Delta}_{s}$ are the maximum size of each element of the transmit, forward reflecting, receive, and backward reflecting arrays, respectively.
+We underline that the radar transmitter and the forward \gls{ris} and, similarly, the radar receiver and the backward \gls{ris} are not required to be in each other's far-field.
+Accordingly, the phase curvature of the wavefront across the array elements is not neglected in the radar-\gls{ris} hops~\cite{Friedlander-2019,2021-Tulino}.